-The Master Anthropology and Development Studies programme is one of the programmes of the Teaching Institute Social and Cultural Sciences of the Faculty of Social Sciences of Radboud University.
+The Bachelor Cultural Anthropology and Development Sociology programme is one of the programmes of the Teaching Institute Social and Cultural Sciences of the Faculty of Social Sciences of Radboud University.
 The Faculty offers seven Bachelor programmes, seven Master programmes and three Research Master programmes.
 The dean of the Faculty has the responsibility for all programmes of the Faculty.
-Programme management is shared by this programme and the Bachelor Cultural Anthropology and Development Sociology programme.
+Programme management is shared by this programme and the Master Anthropology and Development Studies programme.
 The director of these programmes is responsible for the coordination and organisation of the programme.
 The director is advised on the quality assurance of the programme by the Programme Committee, being composed of lecturers and students.
 The Examination Board for both programmes has the authority to monitor the quality of examination and assessment processes and products.

-The Master Anthropology and Development Studies programme of Radboud University is a one-year, research-based, academic master programme in this field.
-The programme is inter-disciplinary, being based upon concepts and methods of both cultural anthropology and development studies.
+The Bachelor Cultural Anthropology and Development Sociology programme of Radboud University is a three-year, broad, research-based, academic bachelor programme in this field.
+The programme is interdisciplinary, being based upon notions and concepts of both cultural anthropology and development studies.
 The domain of Cultural Anthropology and Development Studies is, broadly stated, directed towards the study of cultural similarities and differences within and between societies and the study of processes of social and cultural change.
 These subjects are studied from holistic and comparative perspectives and using qualitative and quantitative research methods, among which ethnographic research methods are predominant.
-The objectives of the programme at Radboud University are, more specifically, to educate students in the themes of cultural diversity and inequality with a special focus in the Master programme on the subject of Shifting Solidarities, studying social network changes in societies with increasing diversity and growing inequality.
+The objectives of the programme at Radboud University are, more specifically, to educate students in the themes of cultural diversity and inequality in multi-cultural societies, and on their impact regarding the development and functioning of markets.
 Students are educated to address contemporary problems, being trained to transfer classical concepts in this domain to present-day situations.
 The programme is strongly research-based and the programme objectives meet the research lines of the staff involved.
-Students are trained to do research independently.
+Students are trained to do research under supervision.

-The objectives of the programme conform to the Reference Framework for Cultural Anthropology and Development Sociology in the Netherlands, which has been drafted by the joint programmes of this assessment cluster in the Netherlands.
+The objectives of the programme are conform to the Reference Framework for Cultural Anthropology and Development Sociology in the Netherlands, which has been drafted by the joint programmes of this assessment cluster in the Netherlands.

 Programme management compared the programme to other programmes in this field in the Netherlands.
-This programme distinguishes itself by focusing on the themes of cultural diversity and inequality and by being strongly directed toward the critical reflection on processes of social and cultural change, especially the shifting role of solidarity therein.
+This programme distinguishes itself by focussing on the themes of cultural diversity and inequality and by being strongly directed toward the critical reflection on processes of social and cultural change.